datastax/vertex-ai-extension/README.md

 2. If you have not already, ensure that you have set your project id with `gcloud config set project [PROJECT_ID]`
 3. To build the container, run `docker build --platform linux/amd64 -t gcr.io/[PROJECT_ID]/astra-crud astra-crud-extension`
 4. To push the image, run `docker push gcr.io/[PROJECT_ID]/astra-crud`
-5. Register the container artifact in <a href='https://console.cloud.google.com/run/create' target='_blank'>Cloud Run</a>
+5. Register the container artifact in [Cloud Run](https://console.cloud.google.com/run/create)